 - Indeterminate Tomatoes: Unlike the determinate tomatoes that reach a mature height and produce all their fruits at once, indeterminate tomatoes are vining plants that grow longer and bigger.
 They also produce new fruits constantly until frost.

-- Zucchini: This is a summer squash that can grow over 3.2 feet, equivalent to one meter in length, and are usually harvested during a period of immaturity.
-It provides a lot of health benefits.
+- Zucchini: This is a summer plant that can grow over 3.2 feet, and are usually harvested during a period of immaturity.
+It provides a lot of health.

 - Pole Beans (Non-Hybrid): This type of plant grows at a considerable rate and produce more seeds as you pick them, until frost.